Meowchhh/Meowchhh/README.md

 if youre my friend and you catch me walking by you, I AM NOT IGNORING YOU, i just do not want to bother you. #awkward

-if you start to seriously try and roleplay with me i WILL start screaming and writhing about
+if you start to seriously try and roleplay with me i WILL start screaming and writhing about(pls dont roleplay w me👍)

 I <3 MY BUDDIES!